 For information on citing books see the MLA Style Center.

 Rollin, Bernard E. Science and Ethics.
 Cambridge UP, 2006.

 American Medical Association.
 American Medical Association Family Medical Guide, 4th edition, Wiley, 2004.

 Winne, Philip H. “Self-regulated Learning Viewed from Models of Information Processing.”
 Self-regulated Learning and Academic Achievement, edited by Barry J. Zimmerman and Dale H. Schunk, Lawrence Erlbaum Associates, 2001, pp. 153-190.

 Tolstoy, Leo.
 War and Peace.
 Translated by Anthony Briggs, Viking, 2006.

 Tetlock, Phillip E., and Dan Gardner.
 Superforecasting: The Art and Science of Prediction.
-Kindle edition, Crown, 2015.
+E-book ed., Crown, 2015.